UAE Tanker Attack: Bolton Raises Temperature

 The attack on four ships -- including a bunker tanker -- off the Fujairah coastline in the United Arab Emirates has been linked to Iran by US National Security Advisor John Bolton.

-Bolton's comments, widely reported in the media, came on a visit to Abu Dhabi and were made against a background of rising tension in the region.
+Bolton's comments, widely reported in the media, were made on a visit to Abu Dhabi and come against a background of rising tension in the region.

 "There's no doubt in anybody's mind in Washington who's responsible for this," Bolton was quoted as saying by Agence France-Presse.